ethereum/eth2.0-pm/eth2.0-implementers-calls/call_039.md

 Rich transactions can create another iteration of yanking.
 Will look into yanking next, or something based on Eth transfer objects.

-The main reason was to have a smaller scale to experiment, and engage current dApp developers, preparing them for sharding.
+The main reason was to have a smaller scale to experiment and engage current dApp developers, preparing them for sharding.

 Eventually, more useful designs mean larger changes in the EVM.
 If we do radical EVM changes, we lose the benefits of existing tooling.
 Because of this, it may be better to switch completely to WASM.